-Physics provides opportunities for students to the classical engage with and modern understandings of the universe.
-In Unit 1, students learn about the fundamental concepts thermodynamics, electricity and nuclear processes.
+Physics provides opportunities for students to with the classical and modern engage understandings of the universe.
+In Unit 1, students learn about the fundamental concepts of thermodynamics, electricitv and nuclear processes.
 In Unit 2, students learn about the concepts and theories that predict and describe the linear motion of objects.
 Further, they will explore how scientists explain some phenomena using an understanding of waves.
 In Unit 3, students engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
 Finally, in Unit 4, students study modern physics theories and models that, despite being counterintuitive, are fundamental to our understanding of many common observable phenomena.